 Flexibility is key

 Modern technology makes us more able to work just about anywhere and the workspace needs to account for that.
-Readily available places for impromptu meetings and communal spaces for cross-department pow-wows allow for more natural organisation and collaboration within the team.
+Readily available places for impromptu meetings and communal spaces for cross-department pow-wows allow for more natural organization and collaboration within the team.

 The social component matters, too

 A fast-growing trend is an emphasis on social interaction that isn’t strictly related to work alone.
 Comfortable break rooms, outdoor spaces, and hangout zones allow staff members to get a little much-needed distance from their workspace on breaks and creates organic opportunities for interaction and engagement across the team.
-This helps develop professional relationships so that, when it’s time to work together, an established rapport and rhythm makes it much easier.
+This helps develop professional relationships so that, when it’s time to work together, and established rapport and rhythm makes it much easier.

 All successful workplaces focus on what they have to offer the team.
 They’re an asset to be utilized, not just a place to house your equipment and people.
 With a focus on collaboration, your workplace can truly bring the team closer together.